discord-jda/JDA/.github/CONTRIBUTING.md

 your Pull Request to be merged.

 **Note**: It is recommended to create a new remote branch for each Pull Request.
-Based on the current `upstream/development` changes!
+Based on the current `development` changes!

+**Documentation Changes**: If you only adjust documentation and no code you should instead use the `docs/development` branch!
+This branch exists to avoid making releases for every minor typo change in the documentation.

 1. Adding a new Method or Class
     - If your addition is not internal (e.g. an impl class or private method) you have to write documentation.